-SATS considers good corporate governance to be a prerequisite for value creation and trustworthiness, and for access to capital.
-In order to secure strong and sustainable corporate governance, it is important that SATS ensures good and healthy business practices, reliable financial reporting and an environment of compliance with legislation and regulations across the Group.
+SATS considers good corporate governance to be a prerequisite for value creation and trustworthiness and for access to capital.
+In order to secure strong and sustainable corporate governance, it is important that SATS ensures good and healthy business practices, reliable financial reporting and an environment of compliance with legislation and regulations across the group.

 SATS has governance documents setting out principles for how its business should be conducted.
 These apply to all of SATS’ subsidiaries as well as SATS itself.
-SATS’ governance regime is approved by SATS’ board of directors.
+SATS’ governance regime is approved by SATS’ Board of Directors.

 Applicable rules and regulations

 SATS is incorporated and registered in Norway and is subject to Norwegian law.
 SATS’ shares are listed on the Oslo Stock Exchange (Nw.
 Oslo Børs).
 As a Norwegian public limited liability company listed on Oslo Børs, SATS must comply with the Norwegian Securities Trading Act and Regulation, the Continuing Obligations for Companies Listed on Oslo Børs, the Norwegian Public Limited Liability Companies Act and all other applicable laws and regulations.

 The company endorses the Norwegian Code of Practice for Corporate Governance (Nw. ”Norsk anbefaling for eierstyring og selskapsledelse”), issued by the Norwegian Corporate Governance Board, most recently revised on 17 October 2018 (the “Code”).
 If SATS does not fully comply with the Code, the company will provide an explanationfor the deviation, and also provide relevant basis for the chosen solution.

 Corporate governance in SATS involves the set of relationships between the company’s management, its Board, its shareholders and other stakeholders.
 Corporate governance also provides the structure through which the objectives of the company are set, the means of attaining those objectives and monitoring performance are determined.